sparkida/ftpimp/README.md

 Updates
 -------
+* July 9, 2014 8:08am(PDT) - **Major Update** - v1.0.0 - This is the pre-release candidate, everything has passed testing at this point, I will shift my focus to documentation and environment specific testing while tackling active and passive connection concerns.
 * July 8, 2014 3:38am(PDT) - v0.5.42 - The primary Cue **FTP.cue** will now emit a **"cueEmpty"** event when the last item in the cue completes.
 * July 8, 2014 3:21am(PDT) - v0.5.4 - **FTP.rename** will return an error if the file is not found
 * July 7, 2014 8:46am(PDT) - Fixed a cueing issue that occured when recursively removing directories using **FTP.rmdir**.